SlightHeadache/choctopus44/documents/buildguide.md

 This guide documents the building process of Choctopus44v2 with THD diodes and capacitors, hotswap sockets, and an encoder.

+## PCB inspection

+Before starting the assembly process I recommend quickly inspecting the PCB for any defects.
+The vias in the battery and Vcc traces are bigger than other vias on the board.
+This can cause the solder mask to seep into it during fabrication leaving the via exposed and conductive on the surface, especially if using JLCPCB's tented option for via covering.
+This is something to be addressed in the next version of the board.

+Should you encounter a via like that I recommend covering the via with something non-conductive, e.g. Kapton tape, as is done in the image in the *Battery* section.

 ## Diodes

 Regardless of the type of diodes it's recommended that diodes are mounted on the bottom side of the PCB.
 In fact, if you're building be